claudio-silva/claude-artifact-runner/README.md

 1. Generate a React component using Claude on the Artifacts environment.
 2. Copy the generated component code.
-3. Paste the code into `src/artifact-component.tsx`.
+3. Paste the code into `src/artifact-component.tsx`, completely replacing the file contents.
-4. The page should refresh automatically to display the new component.
+4. If you have `npm run dev` running, the page should refresh automatically to display the new component.

 ## Customization